andrea-ballatore/litter-dynamics/datasets/netherlands_population_litter/README.md

 ## Municipalities

-- `litter_vs_population_municipalities_netherlands_attributes_geom.gpkg`: Litter counts vs resident population by gementee (municipalities) in the Netherlands in GeoPackage format.
+- `litter_vs_population_municipalities_attributes_geom.gpkg`: Litter counts vs resident population by gementee (municipalities) in the Netherlands in GeoPackage format.
-- `litter_vs_population_municipalities_netherlands_attributes.csv`: Attribute table from the previous file in CSV format.
+- `litter_vs_population_municipalities_attributes.csv`: Attribute table from the previous file in CSV format.
-- `correlations_by_gemeente.csv`: Correlations between litter and socio-economic variables.
+- `correlations_by_municipality.csv`: Correlations between litter and socio-economic variables.

 Each row is a municipality with litter and population statistics.